Section #1 - America’s years as a British Colony end with The Revolutionary War

 An atrocious debasement of human nature.

 Another is Dr. Benjamin Rush, the renowned Philadelphia physician, who assails the institution in his 1773 pamphlet An Address to the inhabitants of the British Settlements in America upon Slave-Keeping.
-As a scientist, Rush is particularly important for arguing against the widely accepted belief that blacks are inherently inferior intellectually.
-He is also a lifelong supporter of abolition, calling the practice of slavery…
+As a scientist, Rush is particularly important for arguing against the widely accepted belief that Blacks are inherently inferior intellectually.
+He is also a life-long supporter of abolition, calling the practice of slavery…

-So foreign to the human mind that the moral faculties…are rendered torpid by it
+So foreign to the human mind that the moral faculties…are rendered torpid by it.

 Franklin and Rush are joined by John Jay, who is serving as Secretary of Foreign Affairs in 1785, when he founds the New York Manumission Society, which endures over the next six decades.
 The Society first battles to end the slave trade, then in support of abolition, and finally for the education of black children.
-In 1794 it opens the first African Free School in the city, a one-room facility that reaches some forty students.
+In 1794 it opens the first African Free School in the city, a one room facility that reaches some forty students.
 Over time these Free Schools proliferate widely, and prepare many next generation blacks for assimilation into white society.

-But moral concerns fail to explain the decline in northern slavery.
+But moral concerns fail to explain the decline in Northern slavery.

 Instead, the reason is simple: by 1775 the slave trade is no longer the profitable business it once was.

-After two centuries of abducting healthy young blacks for slavery, tribes living along the west coast of Africa have literally become depopulated…
+After two centuries of abducting healthy young Blacks for slavery, tribes living along the west coast of Africa have literally become depopulated.

 Which in turn alters the economics for the New England merchants.
-Sending a ship across the Atlantic is both costly and risky, and returning late or without a full cargo of slaves becomes the unattractive norm.
+Sending a ship across the Atlantic is both costly and risky, and returning late or without a full cargo of captives becomes the unattractive norm.

-While the importation of African slaves drags on until it is banned in 1808, the boom profits of 1750 period are long gone by then.
+While importation of enslaved Africans drags on until it is banned in 1808, the boom profits of the 1750 period are long gone by then.
+So the Northern colonies look away from the slave trade and toward other paths in their drive for wealth.

 The South’s Dependency On Slavery Deepens